- Selection Required: Select product options above before making new offer.

 All prints are signed and numbered by the original artist in the border beneath the image and come with a certificate of authenticity and an embossed stamp by the master printer.

 Derived from the French, "giclée" means "sprayed" and is an advanced digital printmaking technology involving archival quality inks that are finely jet streamed onto fine archival papers.
 Giclee printing provides superior color accuracy and incredible detail over other modes of reproduction.

 Giclee prints can be found in New York’s Metropolitan Museum as well as galleries and auction houses throughout the world.

-Virgo is a signed and numbered limited edition print from the original painting and is available in two different sizes.
+This is a signed and numbered limited edition print from the original painting Scorpio by Jake Baddeley and is available in different sizes.
 It is printed on heavy quality 300 grams Hahnemuhle fine art paper and comes with a certificate of authenticity.
 Both the print and the certificate are numbered and signed by the original artist.
 Furthermore, the Regular Edition comes with an embossed logo of the Master Printer (Re-art in The Netherlands).
 The print does not come framed, the frames on the pictures here are for presentation purposes only.